STEVE INSKEEP, Host:

 RICHARD HARRIS: This surprising discovery stems from a research blitz to Antarctica a few years back.
 Robin Bell, from the Lamont Doherty Earth Observatory, was part of the scientific gold-rush called the International Polar Year.

-Dr. ROBIN BELL (Senior Research Scientist, Lamont Doherty Earth Observatory): We went to the middle of East Antarctica, because this was the last unexplored mountain range on our planet.
+ROBIN BELL: We went to the middle of East Antarctica, because this was the last unexplored mountain range on our planet.

 HARRIS: This is actually a mountain range of rock, buried under up to two miles of solid ice.
 They flew over this area with airplanes equipped with lasers, radars and other sensors that allowed them to peer through the ice to the rock that lay far below.

 BELL: First, we were just surprised at how rough the mountains were underneath.

 HARRIS: Lots of the bedrock in Antarctica is flat and boring, but certainly not here.
 And as Bell took a close look at her radar images of the ice piled high atop the mountains, she noticed some extraordinary strange features: blobs that she describes as beehives, or maybe jelly- donuts.

 BELL: Turned out that these big blobs underneath the ice sheet were ice that had frozen on from the bottom of the ice sheet, that there was water moving around underneath the ice sheet and it had frozen back onto the bottom of the ice sheet.

 HARRIS: Bell says scientists have known for over a decade that liquid water forms under Antarctica, and that it flows from one place to another.